cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/02-fitting.md

 //string quantity = "Eta";    double bins[] = {-2.4, -1.8, -1.4, -1.2, -1.0, -0.8, -0.5, -0.2, 0, 0.2, 0.5, 0.8, 1.0, 1.2, 1.4, 1.8, 2.4};
 //string quantity = "Phi";    double bins[] = {-3.0, -1.8, -1.6, -1.2, -1.0, -0.7, -0.4, -0.2, 0, 0.2, 0.4, 0.7, 1.0, 1.2, 1.6, 1.8, 3.0};
 ```

+In lines above, `quantity` express which quantity we are looking to measure.
+The array found at its side named `double bins[]` express the bins we are making in this process.
+For example, on the pT histogram, the firsts three bins will be: [0.0,2.0), [2.0,3.4) and [4.0, 4.4).
+Change it if you want to have fun but maybe a unexpected result.
+Our choosen bin were already tested to get us a good result.

 ## The Probability Density Function used for modeling signal and background